ISISComputingGroup/IBEX_device_generator/README.md

 # IOC_Generator
-Generates the boilerplate structure required for developing an IBEX IOC
+Generates the boilerplate structure required for developing an IBEX IOC.
+It will only add the items you request by prompting you before each item.

 Run the script with the following command